Options for Women at Higher Risk

 - Radiation treatment to the chest area between ages 10-30

-- Li-Fraumeni, Cowden/PTEN or Bannayan-Riley-Ruvalcaba syndrome (and first-degree relatives)
+- Li-Fraumeni syndrome or Cowden/PTEN syndrome (and first-degree relatives)

-- A greater than 20 percent lifetime risk of invasive breast cancer based mainly on family history (Estimate your lifetime risk or learn more about risk.)
+- A greater than 20% lifetime risk of invasive breast cancer based mainly on family history (Estimate your lifetime risk or learn more about risk.)

-Some factors increase breast cancer risk a modest amount (such as usual hyperplasia).
+Some factors are linked to a modest increase in breast cancer risk (such as usual hyperplasia).
 Having more than one of these factors may also put a woman at high risk.

 Talk with your health care provider about your risk of breast cancer.